-The Western Institute of Nursing (WIN) invites you to submit an abstract in research, project, or methodology and/or theory development/conceptual format to be considered for podium or poster presentation at the 2020 WIN Conference in Portland, Oregon, April 15-18.
+The Western Institute of Nursing (WIN) invites you to submit an abstract in research, project, or methodology and/or theory development/conceptual format to be considered for podium or poster presentation at the VIRTUAL 2021 WIN Conference, April 14-17.
 All abstracts, not to exceed 500 words, are to be submitted using WIN’s abstract submission form (see link at the bottom of this page).
-Submissions must be received by 11:59 PM Pacific time on Tuesday, October 15, 2019.
+Submissions must be received by 11:59 PM Pacific time on Thursday, October 15, 2020.
 No extensions will be granted.

-All abstracts will be included in the proceedings of the 53rd Annual Communicating Nursing Research Conference.
+All abstracts will be included in the proceedings of the 54th Annual Communicating Nursing Research Conference.
 The proceedings will not be copyrighted, and abstracts may be published elsewhere.
-We request that authors include a notation that abstract was presented at the 53rd Annual Communicating Nursing Research Conference of the Western Institute of Nursing.
+We request that authors include a notation that their abstracts were presented at the 54th Annual Communicating Nursing Research Conference of the Western Institute of Nursing.

 There are two kinds of podium sessions:

-1. Individual Papers Podium Session: Consists of papers on similar or related topics grouped together by the Program Committee from abstracts accepted for presentation.
+1. Individual Abstracts Podium Session: Consists of abstracts on similar or related topics grouped together by the Program Committee from abstracts accepted for presentation.

-2. Symposium Podium Session: Consists of an overview abstract and three (minimum) to five (maximum) abstracts organized by the submitters to present a set of planned papers related to a specific topic.
-Symposia may consist of research papers, methodological and theoretical/conceptual papers or project papers.
-Symposia may also consist of a mixture of the types of papers.
+2. Symposium Podium Session: Consists of an overview abstract and three (minimum) to five (maximum) abstracts organized by the submitters to present as a set of planned abstracts related to a specific topic.
+Symposia may consist of research abstracts, project abstracts, or methodological and theoretical/conceptual abstracts.
+Symposia may also consist of a mixture of the types of abstracts.
 The overview is not counted towards the required number of abstracts (3-5) for a symposium, but will be allotted time for presentation on the conference schedule.
 The number of presenters should be equal to the number of papers in the symposium, excluding the overview.
 The Program Committee welcomes and encourages symposia that includes researchers from across a variety of institutions.
-Note: if any one abstract submitted for a symposium is not at the accepted standard for the conference, the entire symposium (all papers) will be rejected.
+Note: If any one abstract submitted for a symposium is not at the accepted standard for the conference, the entire symposium (all abstracts) will be rejected.

 A poster session is a visual display of completed or in-progress work.
 In-progress work is only eligible for poster presentation.
 Individual abstracts and symposium abstracts are eligible for poster sessions.
-Symposiums will be allocated one poster space for each abstract, plus the overview.
+Symposia will be allocated one poster for each abstract, including the overview abstract.
 WIN will provide 4’ high x 8’ long poster boards for poster displays.
 Tables will not be available.

 ELIGIBILITY and SELECTION CRITERIA

-The abstract has not been presented or accepted for presentation at a regional or national meeting or accepted for publication by the abstract submission deadline.
+The abstract has not been presented or accepted for presentation at a regional or national meeting or accepted for publication by the abstract submission deadline (October 15).

-Research, projects/best practices, and theory development/conceptual papers must be completed by the abstract submission deadline to be eligible for podium presentation either as individual papers or as part of a symposium.
-Papers that include statements such as “results will be presented” or “data will be analyzed” or “outcomes will be described” will not be considered for podium presentations.
-However, these papers will automatically be considered for poster presentation.
+Research, projects/best practices, and theory development/conceptual abstracts must be completed by the abstract submission deadline to be eligible for podium presentation either as individual papers or as part of a symposium.
+Abstracts that include statements such as “results will be presented” or “data will be analyzed” or “outcomes will be described” will not be considered for podium presentations.
+These papers will automatically be considered for poster presentation, however.

-In-progress research or projects are eligible for poster presentation.
+In-progress research or projects are eligible for poster presentation only.
 Completed research, projects, and theory development/conceptual papers are also eligible for poster presentation.

 Abstracts of all papers should reflect or include: